01 of 13

 Make Dolls House or Model Building Windows in a Range of Styles and Scales

-Make your own custom dollhouse windows, or windows for any scale model buildings.
-If you learn to make windows following these instructions, you will save a lot of money on building projects as well as learn to create custom designs that suit your period or style.
+It's possible to make your own custom dollhouse windows or windows for any scale model buildings.
+If you learn to make windows following these instructions, you will save a lot of money on building projects, as well as learn to create custom designs that suit your period or style.
 You can also use this method to copy windows to repair vintage dollhouses or model buildings.

-The windows shown in these instructions have been made with craft strip wood (bass or tilia/lime) but they can also be made with other... hardwood strip wood.
-The windows can be fitted with a thin glass (try glass from old picture frames) or clear acrylic sheet.
-Many plastic shops sell plastic sheet (lexan or other types) in 1/16 inch thicknesses.
+The windows shown in these instructions have been made with craft strip wood (bass or tilia/lime), but they can also be made with other hardwood strip wood.
+The windows can be fitted with a thin glass—try glass from old picture frames—or clear acrylic sheet.
+Many plastic shops sell plastic sheet (LEXAN or other types) in 1/16-inch thicknesses.
 This is usually sold by the foot.
-Some dolls house shops will also sell sheet plastic suitable for windows in the window section of their building supplies, ( Earth and Tree are one).
+Some dolls house shops will also sell sheet plastic suitable for windows in the window section of their building supplies ( Earth and Tree is one).

 - The opening size of the window (if you are fitting a replacement into an existing dolls house or room box)

-- The thickness of the walls of your room box or dolls house.
-Most commercial windows fit walls 3/8 thick, but there are some windows which fit narrower or thicker walls.
+- The thickness of the walls of your room box or dollhouse.
+Most commercial windows fit walls 3/8-inch thick, but there are some windows that fit narrower or thicker walls.

 - How you want the window to open (if you want it to open)